-NOTE: I’m currently full up on indie/self-pub and TBRindr review requests through April 2019.
+NOTE: I’m currently full up on indie/self-pub and TBRindr review requests and not currently accepting any new requests at this time.
 Thanks!

 A few things: my to be read pile is huge and while I am working my way through it as fast as I can, I will always have just a bit of backlog.
 I’m certainly open to shifting my reading schedule around a bit to accommodate a request, but it has to be something that really catches my interest.